uleroboticsgroup/yasmin/README.md

     This class is a state in a finite state machine that sends a request to the AddTwoInts service, retrieves the response, and updates the blackboard with the result.

-    Attributes:
-        service_type (type): The service type being used (AddTwoInts). service_name (str): The name of the service. outcomes (list): The list of possible outcomes for this state.
     """

     def __init__(self) -> None: